zhaohe555/SESN/README.md

 4.Result analysis

 (1) Output the experimental results of nine groups parameters, respectively.
-(2) The best results of SESN are written in 'result_SESN.txt'.
+(2) The best results of SESN are written in 'result_SESN.txt', 'result_SESN_fruitfly.txt'.